 The Texas Public Education Grant is a state program funded through tuition payments and is available to graduate students who demonstrate financial need who enroll at least half-time.
 Funds are limited, so early application is encouraged.
 Further information may be obtained by calling the Financial Aid Office at (800) 933-6299, or by e-mail at firstname.lastname@example.org.

 Graduate Assistantship/Teaching Assistantship Information and Application Angelo State University offers two types of appointments for graduate students: (1) contract appointments for an academic year (or semester) for Teaching Assistants who have responsibility for lecture classes, individual instruction, or laboratory sections, and (2) staff appointments without fixed term as Graduate Assistants who have responsibility for a wide range of duties designed to support the undergraduate instructional program.
-All graduate students who are awarded assistantships must be regular graduate degree students and enrolled in the Graduate School during the term of their appointments.
+All graduate students who are awarded assistantships must be regular graduate degree students and enrolled in the College of Graduate Studies during the term of their appointments.